Laisbrunet/Laisbrunet/README.md

 -  Hi, I’m @Laisbrunet 🖥️
 -  I am a student of Accounting Sciences and Programming by the DIO platform
--  I dedicate myself to C#, Payton, JavaScript and HTML languages
+-  I dedicate myself to C#, Python, JavaScript and HTML languages
 -  The programming showed me a world of possibilities and I love to embark on this wonderful journey ✈️
--  How to reach me: Phone +55(81)988472162/Recife-PE / E-mail:laisbrunettomaz@gmail.com
+-  How to reach me: E-mail:laisbrunettomaz@gmail.com

 <!---